 the application of good engineering practice is required for fixed installations, with the possibility for the competent authorities of Member States to request evidence of compliance of the fixed installation, and, when appropriate, initiate an evaluation if non-compliances are established.

 After 2010, the Blue Guide was updated to the New Legislative Framework (NLF).
 The New Legislative Framework (NLF) is a flexible regulatory framework for the marketing of products.
 In 2014 a set of Directives (including the EMCD and the Low Voltage Directive (LVD) were aligned according to the NLF.
-Also in 2014, the Radio Equipment Directive (RED) entered into force and has to be implemented into national legislation from 13 June 2016.
+Also in 2014, the Radio Equipment Directive (RED) entered into force and has to be applied as of 13 June 2016, subject to one year transitional period.